geotools/geotools/docs/user/extension/graph/index.rst

 **Graph**

-The core graph data structure is simply a collection of nodes and edges, a range of methods are available allowing access using visitors.
+The core graph data structure is a collection of nodes and edges, a range of methods are available allowing access using visitors.

 **Node**